Best Camera for YouTube for Vlogging & Kit Videos

 Coming from a company that’s an old hand at making cameras, the Sony RX100 IV is an impressive compact that’s chock full of advanced, yet practical features like super slow motion recording, built-in ND filter and many others.

-It’s not the latest in the RX100 lineup (see our Sony RX100 VI review for that), but this gives it one big advantage – value for money.
-While the features of the camera are still more than adequate for 2020, the 2 newer models have led to a big drop in its price :-)
+It’s not the latest in the RX100 lineup (see our Sony RX100 VI and RX100 VII reviews for that), but this gives it one big advantage – value for money.
+While the features of the camera are still more than adequate for 2021, the 2 newer models have led to a big drop in its price :-)